vdae2304/Metodos-Numericos/Documentacion/Slices.md

 ### `slice::last`

-Return the index of the last element in the slice.
+Return the last element in the slice.
 The behaviour is undefined if the slice is empty.
 ```cpp
 size_t last() const
 ```